qatoolkit/qatoolkit-core-net/README.md

 ![Nuget](https://img.shields.io/nuget/v/QAToolKit.Core)

 ## Description
 `QAToolKit.Core` is a .NET Standard 2.1 library, that contains core features of the ToolKit.
+It's normally not used alone but is a dependency for other QAToolKit libraries.

 It contains general interfaces and models for QAToolKit libraries, but also core logic and functions to modify `HttpRequest` object.